 Note: All figures above may be subject to change in future publications as updated information becomes available.

-Suicide counts are current as of August 15, 2014.
-Counts will be updated quarterly as needed.
+Suicide count data for calendar year 2013 are for suicides that occurred in calendar year 2013, and are current as of March 31, 2014.